MVDGS/direct3d/README.md

 ## Acknowledgements

-Thanks to the following repos for their great work, which helps us a lot in the development of Direct3D:
+following repos for their great work, which helps us a lot in the development of Direct3D:

 - [3DShape2VecSet](https://github.com/1zb/3DShape2VecSet/tree/master)
 - [Michelangelo](https://github.com/NeuralCarver/Michelangelo)